AeroGeekDean/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image3c]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is a Class located in the file `'PerspectiveTransform.py'`.
 Its usage in demonstrated in the notebook under the **Perspective Transform** section.

 I manually but judicially chosen the transform polygon coordinates in the straight test images.
 By utilizing the following dimensional information from US DOT: